-I value listening to the people to understand them better, which allows me to care more deeply for them.
 Every person has a story and a perspective, and I try to respect everyone so that they feel their perspective matters.
 As a writer, I think a lot about other people’s lives and how they perceive the world.

 I like to write, read books and comics, draw, photograph, journal, drink tea, listen to music, hike, ride my bike, practice yoga, and meditate.
 I have a cat, who I like to make fun of even though I love her, and I have a very incredible significant other, who inspires me to be a better person every day, and who has helped me find the truest happiness I’ve ever known.
 And also I have a family, who you can blame for the way I turned out.
 (Love you guys!)

 Although, like I said, my job is an all right gig, I can also be persuaded to write, edit, or draw/design content, for money.
 You can email me all your generous business propositions or contact me with any fan mail at firstname.lastname@example.org.

 - Nadia Montgomery: A Novel published on OhioLink